romi/librcom/README.md

 # Connecting from Python

-The `rcom` library provides some helper code to exchange data between python code and rcom objects written in C++.
+The `rcom` library provides some helper code to exchange data between Python code and rcom objects written in C++.
 At the current development stage, this Python code has only been used for prototyping during development.
 The code is not production ready but it may help to get started in your own projects.

-## A Python client connecting to an C++ rcom server

-The Python client-side code uses the `websocket` module.
-You can install the rcom Python code (and websocket dependency) as follows:
+In the root directory of the rcom repository, you will find a directory called `python` that contains the Python `rcom` modules and some examples.
+You can install the rcom Python code and dependencies as follows:

 ```bash
 $ cd python
 $ python3 setup.py install --user
 ```

+## A Python client connecting to an C++ rcom server

 To run the example, start the rcom-registry server in a new shell: